Five AI Assistants. One Website.

 About Philanthropy Impact

-Philanthropy Impact is a registered UK charity (no. 1089157) and membership organisation headquartered in Holborn, London.
-Their mission is to increase the flow of capital for social good — working with professional advisors, wealth managers, philanthropists, and nonprofits to grow modern philanthropy and social investment.
+Philanthropy Impact is a registered UK charity (no. 1089157) and membership organisation headquartered in the UK.
+Their mission is to increase the flow of capital for social good - working with professional advisors, wealth managers, tax and legal advisors, philanthropists, and nonprofits to grow modern philanthropy and social investment.

 They serve three distinct audiences: professional advisors to ultra-high-net-worth individuals, philanthropists and impact investors, and not-for-profit organisations including charities, foundations, and social enterprises.